How to Calculate Federal Income Tax

 - Multiply $3,000 by 26 pays for biweekly (Line 1b) to get the annual wages of $78,000 (Line 1c)

-- If the employee had an amount on Step 4a of the new W-4 with other income (Line 1d), add these two numbers together to increase their annual wages (Line 1e)
+- If the employee had an amount on Step 4a of their W-4 with other income (Line 1d), add these two numbers together to increase their annual wages (Line 1e)

-- If the employee had an amount on Step 4b of the new W-4 with deductions (Line 1f), this would reduce their annual wages.
+- If the employee had an amount on Step 4b of their W-4 with deductions (Line 1f), this would reduce their annual wages.

 - Get the total amount to reduce from the original annual amount (Line 1h).
 In this case, it’s $0 + $8,600 since there are no other deductions.